Steps to take when your users are missing access to various resources across your Delta testing portal

 Feedback Roles grant the access to Submit and/or View Feedback, while Workflow controls the feedback’s lifecycle, owner, and how it’s addressed.
 Element Level Access is an optional setting on the Basic Feedback Properties page that controls how certain teams may view and modify your Feedback or Survey form elements.
 (Read More)

 Why am I missing the submit button for Feedback Types?

-If a Team does not have access to any Statuses, the Submit button won't display in the left-hand menu (shown here).
+If a Team does not have access to any Statuses, the Submit button won't display for the feedback type on the project homepage or in the menu.
 Your Team(s) must have access to submit at least the "New" Status in your Feedback Type's Workflow and at least 1 "Access" role in the Feedback Type's Role tool.

 From the Project Homepage:

 - Click Management>Project Configuration>Feedback Types in the navigation bar at the top

 - Identify any Teams missing New status and grant access

 - Ensure an "Access" role is enabled for your teams

 Why are SOME testers unable to view Feedback?